The Legend of Mor'du: Plot

 Even though the prince had a powerful army under his command, he and his brothers constantly fought to a stalemate.
-In looking for a way to change his fate, the prince came across a menhir ring within the woods.
-From there, the will-o'-the-wisps guided him to the edge of a dark loch, the witch's cottage standing far from the shore.
-Hoping to turn the tide of the war to his favor, the prince persuaded the witch to make a spell that would give him the strength of ten men by offering her his signet ring, and she gave him the spell in a drinking horn but, having seen darkness in his heart, warns him of making a choice: either to fulfill his dark wish or heal the family bonds he had broken.
+Whilst looking for a way to change his fate, the prince came across a menhir ring within the woods.
+From there, the will-o'-the-wisps guided him to the edge of a dark loch, with a cottage standing far from the shore wherein the witch lived.
+Hoping to turn the tide of the war to his favor, the prince persuaded the witch to make a spell that would give him the strength of ten men by offering her his signet ring, and she gave him the spell in a drinking horn but, having seen his wounded soul, warns him of making a choice: either to fulfill his dark wish or heal the family bonds he had broken.
 When the prince brought his brothers before him by staging up a false truce, he again claimed his kingdom.
 When his brothers protested, the prince in response drank the spell, which gave him the strength he desired but, to his surprise, turned him into a great black bear.
-However, instead of choosing to "mend the bond torn by pride" (which would have broken the spell), out of his desire for power the prince accepted his new form and killed his brothers.
-He then tried to get his army to rule the kingdom, but they saw him as a wild beast and attacked him in fear.
-Enraged by his former men turning against him, he attacked and killed many of them, with the few survivors fleeing the kingdom in terror; the decimation of the armies of the brothers in turn leading to the kingdom's collapse.
-Doomed to his bestial form because of his actions, the prince - now known as the "Great Black", "Mor'du" - wandered the land endlessly, killing and instilling terror wherever he roamed, his once human consciousness and intelligence now overwritten by animalistic bloodlust.
+However, instead of choosing to "mend the bond, torn by pride" (which would have broken the spell) out of his desire for power, he accepted his new form and killed his brothers.

+The prince then tried to command his army, but due to his unrecognizable new appearance, they saw him as a wild beast and attacked him in fear.
+Perceiving this as them turning against him, the enraged prince attacked and killed many of his former men; the survivors fled the kingdom in terror, as the fracturing of the brothers' armies lead to its collapse.
+Doomed to his bestial form because of his actions, the prince - now known as the "Great Black", "Mor'du" - now wandered the land endlessly, his once human consciousness and intelligence overwritten by an animalistic bloodlust that compelled him to kill and instill terror wherever he roamed.

 The witch ends the story here, and she offers the spell in the form of a cake to the guest, who turns out to be Wee Dingwall.
-He panics, says he only stopped by for water, and runs out of the cottage.
+Dingwall panics, says he only stopped by for water, and runs out of the cottage.